-Living in Seoul as a Digital Nomad: a complete guide
+Living in Seoul as a Digital Nomad: A Complete Guide

 We were lucky to have spent the last 15 years working, traveling, and living all over the world.
 So, when the time came to leave behind our previous home in Hong Kong and move to Seoul, we felt a mix of excitement and regret.

-Honestly, while we looked forward to a new adventure, our initial expectations were low.
+While we looked forward to a new adventure, our initial expectations were low.
 How could any city rival the colorful, expat-friendly, low-tax, sub-tropical seaside paradise that was Hong Kong at the time?

-Well, like any good story, the reluctant start quickly blossomed into a passionate and lasting love affair.
+Like any good story, the reluctant start quickly blossomed into a passionate and lasting love affair.

-Read alsoTop 8 Best areas to stay in Seoul for your first visit
+Read alsoTop 8 Best Areas to Stay in Seoul for your first visit

 This post contains affiliate links.
-This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 Read more about it on our disclosure page here.

-Living in Seoul as a Digital Nomad: a complete guide
+Living in Seoul as a Digital Nomad: A Complete Guide

 Safety